-There are few exclusions when calculating the aggregate turnover of businesses.
-Which are as follows :
+There are a few exclusions when calculating the aggregate turnover of businesses.
+These are as follows :

 • Value of inward supplies of goods and services

-• Taxes payable on the basis of reverse charge mechanism.
+• Taxes payable on the basis of the reverse charge mechanism.

 • Value of non-taxable supplies of goods/services.

 According to the new amendment, now those businesses whose turnover is more than Rs.
-40 lakh rupees are required to register under GST and below 40 lakh rupees, your business is exempted.
-Threshold for Registration for service providers would continue to be Rs.
-20 lakh.
-And in case of Special category states Rs.
-10 lakh.
+40 lakh rupees are required to register under GST, and below 40 lakh rupees, your business is exempted.
+The threshold for Registration for service providers would continue to be Rs.
+20 lacks.
+And in the case of the Special category states Rs.
+10 lacks.

 The exempted limit is 20 lakh in some states and states have the option to decide on the limit of exemption.